Spelkington/triangle/Laws/Constitution.md

 - foster lifelong friendships; and
 - live their lives with integrity.

-In the pursuit of our Cause, each member of the Utah Chapter of Triangle recognizes his obligation to:
+In the pursuit of our Cause, each member of the Utah Chapter of Triangle recognizes their obligation to:

-1. Observe the precepts of his Fraternity as set forth in the Ritual;
+1. Observe the precepts of their Fraternity as set forth in the Ritual;
-2. Accept cheerfully his full share of any task, however menial, involved in maintaining his Chapter;
+2. Accept cheerfully their full share of any task, however menial, involved in maintaining their Chapter;
-3. Preserve and promote the chosen ideals of his Fraternity;
+3. Preserve and promote the chosen ideals of their Fraternity;
-4. Pay all personal bills promptly, and always live within his means;
+4. Pay all personal bills promptly, and always live within their means;
-5. Help create in his Chapter an environment in which enduring friendships may be formed;
+5. Help create in their Chapter an environment in which enduring friendships may be formed;
 6. Maintain a creditable scholastic record;
-7. Promote the welfare of his profession;
+7. Promote the welfare of their profession;
-8. Maintain his self-respect by proper conduct at all times;
+8. Maintain their self-respect by proper conduct at all times;
-9. Uphold faithfully the traditions and program of his Alma Mater; and
+9. Uphold faithfully the traditions and program of their Alma Mater; and
 10. Pay the price of success in honest effort.

 Our Chapter and each Brother within commit to the constant and lifelong effort of exemplifying these values in our lives and the lives of others.